 Metro Vancouver Regional Parks Ecological Restoration Team

-If you'd like to volunteer your group, school or company for stewardship activities in a regional park, just get in touch with the Community Development Coordinator for that park.
+If you'd like to volunteer your group, school or company for stewardship activities in a regional park, email

 Some park associations also offer additional opportunities for stewardship as well as other volunteer activities.
 To find out more, check their websites (listed below).